panthonies/site/README.md

 # Welcome!

-This repository contains the base of my personal website and contains three branches:
+This repository contains the files that make up my personal website and contains three branches:

-1. **master**, the default branch
+1. **master**, the default branch; I don't use it often so it may be a couple of commits behind
 2. **gh-pages**, the branch used to publish the site to Github Pages
 3. **chalk**, the branch I primarily use to work on updates to the website